Dion: Distributed Orthonormalized Updates: Additional Experiments

-To evaluate the necessity of the error feedback mechanism, we compare Dion against a simplified variant that omits error feedback.
-In this baseline, the rank-$r$ approximation is applied directly to the momentum buffer: whereas Dion first compresses an auxiliary buffer $B_t$ and then updates the momentum using error feedback:
+\textbf{Importance of error feedback.} To evaluate the necessity of the error feedback mechanism, we compare Dion against a simplified variant that omits error feedback.
+In this baseline, the rank-$r$ approximation is applied directly to the momentum buffer: whereas Dion updates the momentum using error feedback,

 As shown in \autoref{fig:error}, the version without error feedback suffers from steep performance degradation as the rank decreases from $r = d/2$ to $r = d/4$, while Dion maintains stable performance.
 This highlights the importance of incorporating error feedback to preserve optimization quality when using low-rank approximation.